I always hear people stressing the importance of leaving a legacy after death. But this idea can be dangerous, and it doesn’t make sense.

 Timeline of Sun’s red giant phase

-- The nearest star to Earth is Alpha Centauri A at 4.3 light-years away.
+- The closest star to Earth is Alpha Centauri A, a whopping 4.3 light-years away

 Artificial Super Intelligence (ASI)

-Now, let’s say we humans find a way to dodge everything the universe throws at us for a billion years.
+Now, let’s say we humans manage to stick around for a billion years.
 What would life look like then?

 The danger of living life solely for creating a legacy

-Let’s go over 3 ways of how the sole goal of leaving a legacy after death can be dangerous.
+Here are 3 ways focusing only on leaving a legacy after death can be dangerous:

 A better way to lead your life

 Now, let’s ditch the doom and gloom for a sec.